adobe/helix-shared/docs/strains-definitions-anystrain-oneof-proxy-strain.md

 ## params

-A whitelist (using globbing language) of URL parameters.
+A list (using globbing language) of accepted of URL parameters.
 Note: every parameter is a potential cache killer.

 `params`